Weliton

-Weliton Santos do Amaral (born 13 April 2005), simply known as Weliton, is a Brazilian footballer who plays as a forward for Juventude.
+Weliton Santos do Amaral (born 13 April 2005), simply known as Weliton, is a Brazilian footballer who plays as a forward for the under-20 team of Flamengo, on loan from Juventude.

 Club career

 Born in Soledade, Rio Grande do Sul, Weliton joined Juventude's youth setup in 2016, aged eleven.
 He made his first team – and Série A – debut on 3 September 2022, coming on as a late substitute for Chico in a 1–1 home draw against Avaí.

+On 3 March 2023, Weliton was loaned to Flamengo until January 2024, with a buyout clause.